Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	7. Mechanism proposal:  Pressing children super-hard can also achieve this objective.
 Like when I got math homework that took all night...
 Thaaat's the Commonwealth!
 The relative gentility of the Panarchy is why I'm drawn to preferring them.
 	8. Categorization:  History suggests that these regimes tend to come apart without violence as people move on from them, so... it's a failsafe technology.
 Sure, *the Nazis* took a world war to dismantle, but there've been a lot of life-planning, marriage-arranging conservative authoritarian societies that just got taken apart by their descendants rebelling peacefully.
 It's a nightmare technology because it suggests a dystopia for a lot of trapped children, but it's a failsafe technology because it comes apart with a whimper rather than a boom.
 	9. Conversion:  While I do not think this can convert between Panarchy and Commonwealth populations (it suggests aggravated frictions instead), I think that the Imperial focus on specialization suggests that this technology empowers the educational system to promote fluctuation between Commonwealth and Imperial populations.
+	10. Valence note:  This can go multiple directions for me based on what it is considered to be.
+If I lean away from the 'designing the lives of their kids' thing and assume that this refers to accommodations which help all kids perform well based on their innate aptitudes, for instance, it seems properly paradisic instead.
+If I assume that this technology is allied with the Lyceum and that universal aptitudes exist to be tapped if people are just open enough, that's another way I can favor this technology.
+So I'm updating the Me-points from -1/3 to ?/3, as modifying that scale is directly possible and changes my interpretation.
-	10. Bureaucratic waste analysis:  Very NOT literal.
+	11. Bureaucratic waste analysis:  Very NOT literal.
 There's little bureaucracy involved in implementing this technology, and quite a lot of social strife that it opens up to make getting work done harder.
 Higher trauma burdens in subsequent generations cost a lot of productivity.
-	11. Liberation rating:  1/5
+	12. Liberation rating:  1/5
-	12. Protection rating:  2/5
+	13. Protection rating:  2/5
-	13. Technological smoothness:  5/5
+	14. Technological smoothness:  5/5
-	14. Technological extremophilia:  5/5
+	15. Technological extremophilia:  5/5
-	15. Stress/Boredom rating:  4/5 (Stressful)
+	16. Stress/Boredom rating:  4/5 (Stressful)
-	16. Me-points:  -1/3
+	17. Me-points:  ?/3
-	17. Kind of person most protected:  People who would never have had any idea what to do with their lives if their parents hadn't set their life up for them.
+	18. Kind of person most protected:  People who would never have had any idea what to do with their lives if their parents hadn't set their life up for them.
-	18. Special categories:  Hypersmooth, Nightmare, Failsafe
+	19. Special categories:  Hypersmooth, Nightmare, Failsafe
-	19. Conversion potential:  Commonwealth<->Empire (limited)
+	20. Conversion potential:  Commonwealth<->Empire (limited)
 47. University System
 	1. Challenge cured:  Segregated Education
 	2. Challenge cure interpretation:  Looking at the history of Earth, it looks like universities pressed education to desegregate by getting people enthusiastic about ideas and wanting to share them with people across the arbitrary boundaries that people try to draw.
 The universities also provide the talent to quantify the costs of segregation and challenge it on the merits.
 This is all very ethical, but somewhat expensive.